HUMSI — Human Security Initiative

 Isaac Villegas Molina, a Pasadena resident and lead plaintiff in federal litigation challenging ICE enforcement operations, was arrested by federal agents at a bus stop on June 18, 2025, along with two other day laborers.
 He was released on bond in July 2025.
 On April 17, 2026, Villegas was arrested again by ICE during an appointment with the Alternatives to Detention-Intensive Supervision Appearance Program.
 His lawyer filed a habeas petition alleging the arrest was unlawful and without a warrant, and claimed it was retaliatory given his pending removal case hearing.
 Following the arrest, a federal judge issued a temporary restraining order, and Villegas was released from Adelanto Detention Center after community outcry.

-Dominican man deported after fake lawyer immigration fraud
+Dominican man deported after family loses money to immigration fraud scheme

 Instagram📦Social media only